 The Activator Club Tuesdays and Fridays, 9:20 a.m. in Room W304.
 For additional information, contact Matthew Boots.The A.M.P.E.D.
 Club Wednesdays, 4 p.m. in Room P205.
 For additional information, contact Mitchell Borgman.The Animal Chiropractic Club Fridays, 9:20 a.m. in Room P205.
 For additional information, contact Claire Morrison.The Applied Kinesiology Club Tuesdays, 9:20 a.m. in Room W214 .
 For additional information, contact Stephen Harward.The Blair Upper Cervical Club Tuesdays and Fridays, 9:20 a.m. in Room W215.
 For additional information, contact Derek Reicks.Campus Guides Tuesday, Feb.
 10, 2015, at 6:45 a.m. in the Welcome Center Conference Room 103.
 For additional information, contact Bethany VanKirk.The Christian Chiropractic Association Club Fridays, 9:20 a.m. in Room M203.
 For additional information, contact Jason Slagel.The CBP Club Tuesdays, 9:20 a.m. in Room M201.
 For additional information, contact Jennifer Aranda.The Clinical Nutrition Club Mondays, 2:50 p.m. in Room P204.
 For additional information, contact Marian Nappi.The Cru Club Wednesdays, 4:30 p.m. in Room W305.
 For additional information, contact Cole Ward.The Extremity Club Tuesdays (through Feb.
 11), 9:20 a.m. in Room P204.
 For more information, contact Dakota Zickefoose.The Gonstead Club Mondays, Wednesday and Fridays, 12:05 p.m. in Room W116; Tuesdays and Fridays, 9:20 a.m. in Room L101.
 For additional information, contact Joshua Reed.The League of Chiropractic Women Club Fridays, 9:20 a.m. in Room P204.
 For additional information, contact Allison Di Salvo.The LDSSA Club Fridays, 9:20 a.m. in VIP Conference Room.
 For additional information, contact Anton Keller.The Motion Palpation Club Tuesdays and Fridays, 9:20 a.m. in Room W120; Wednesdays, 3:45 p.m. in Room W120.
 For additional information, contact Molly Lucio.
 The NUCCA Club Tuesdays and Fridays, 9:20 a.m. in Room W212.
 For additional information, contact Peter Bulcher.The Pediatrics Club Tuesdays and Fridays, 9:20 a.m. in Room L102 and P206.
 Room P206 is not open on Jan 30.
 For additional information, contact Stephanie Muir.The Philosophy Club Mondays, 3 p.m. in Room P206.
 For additional information, contact Tyler Maleug.The PSAF Club Tuesdays, 9:20 a.m. in VIP Conference Room.
 For additional information, contact Steven Saalfeld.The Quantum Spinal Mechanics Cubed Club (Qsm3) Fridays, 9:20 a.m. in Room W214.
 For additional information, contact Bartosz Bogucki.The SACA Club Tuesdays, 9:20 a.m. in Room P205.
 For additional information, contat Candace Bahk.The Torque Release Technique Club Tuesdays, 9:20 a.m. in Room W306.
 For additional information, contact Garrett Gripp.

-Article submissions for the Winter Quarter ’15 edition of “The Bartlett” are due by this Friday, Jan.
+Article submissions for the Winter Quarter ’15 edition of “The Bartlett” are due by today, Friday, Jan.
 30. If you have an article you’d like to submit for publication consideration in this quarter’s Bartlett, please forward to Trevor Dandridge, Bartlett editor.

-New - Campus Ministries Club invites students to take a “Time Out!” this Friday, Jan.
+Campus Ministries Club invites students to take a “Time Out!” this evening, Friday, Jan.
 30, 5-7 p.m., in the Cafeteria!
 Hosted by the Campus Ministries Club, “Time Out! is a community of students from all faiths and backgrounds.
 We discuss our philosophies, and we share words of encouragement as we work through our graduate program.”
 The topic for this Friday’s “Time Out!” is “Building Positive Relationships with your Family and Friends.”
 For additional information, contact Lorianne Rios (6Q), Campus Ministries Club president.

 The Bookstore will be open from 10 a.m. to 2 p.m. this Saturday, Jan.
 31. For additional information regarding Bookstore hours, sales, promotions, new items, etc., please see Erwin Gatchalian, manager, Palmer Bookstore, San Jose campus, Ext.
 6007.

-Come enjoy stimulating discussion regarding the Palmer College, the San Jose campus and the chiropractic profession at the Winter Quarter ’15 “Coffee with Dr. Meeker” on Monday, Feb.
+Come and enjoy stimulating discussion regarding the Palmer College, the San Jose campus and the chiropractic profession at the Winter Quarter ’15 “Coffee with Dr. Meeker” on Monday, Feb.
 2, at 9:30 a.m. in the Cafeteria conference room.
 This is an opportunity for students to enjoy casual conversation with Dr. Meeker regarding topics related to Palmer’s San Jose campus, the Palmer College system, the chiropractic profession, or general health-care trends.
 Plus … Coffee and light refreshments provided!

 The Rock Climbing Club invites students to join them for “Movie Night” on Tuesday, Feb.
 3, from 5-7 p.m. in Rm.
 117. The featured presentation is “Valley Uprising.”
 For additional information, contact Vanessa Ng (2Q), Rock Climbing Club president